jcervas/class-cmu-84-352/lecture-slides/the-right-to-vote-lecure-slides/The-Right-to-Vote.md

 ## Grandfather Clause

-> - Discrimination, as well as circumvention of the Fifteenth Amendment,
+> - Discrimination, as well as circumvention of the *Fifteenth
->   was also the aim of the well-known grandfather clauses
+>   Amendment*, was also the aim of the well-known grandfather clauses
 > - exempted men from literacy, tax, residency, or property requirements
 >   if they had performed military service or if their ancestors had
 >   voted in the 1860s.